morkeleb/clay/README.md

 - [ ] validations on models and generators
 - [ ] add usage instructions to readme
 - [ ] add an option to make dry runs
+- [X] support casing help in helpers
+- [X] inc one helper for indexes plus 1